 Do I wish that I had benefits like W-2 jobs offer?

-No. At this point, I’ve pieced together what amounts to the best employment benefits that I’ve ever had.
-See But this job gives you benefits.
+No. At this point, I’ve pieced together what amounts to excellent benefits.

 Am I willing to connect with you on LinkedIn?

 Absolutely.
 While I’m not a “LION” or LinkedIn Open Networker per se, I do accept connections from all professionals who do any kind of UX or tangentially related work as well as from all recruiters who recruit for UX-related positions.
-Connect at: linkedin.com/in/lebson.
+Connect with me on LinkedIn.

 What else have I left out?
 Let me know and I’ll add additional FAQ questions as needed.